mas15/C-/README.md

 For input "The quick brown fox jumped over the fence" Should be an output:

+"     The quick      brown fox jumped over the     fence
 The quick brown     fox
                     jumped over the fence
-The quick brown     fox
          jumped     over the fence
-         jumped     over the fence
             The     quick brown fox
     jumped over     the fence
-                    The quick brown fox
+                    The quick brown fox"